Skip to main content

 • Outcome-based programs require an individual to attain or maintain a specific health outcome to obtain a reward.
 Examples include achieving a certain cholesterol level, blood pressure reading, or body mass index.

 Health-contingent programs are subject to stricter regulations under HIPAA and the ADA.
-They must be reasonably designed to promote health or prevent disease, and they must provide a reasonable for individuals for whom it is medically inadvisable to attempt to satisfy the original standard.
+They must be reasonably designed to promote health or prevent disease, and they must provide a reasonable alternative standard for individuals for whom it is medically inadvisable to attempt to satisfy the original standard.
 Your doctor’s note is the formal notification that you fall into this category, legally obligating your employer to offer you another path to the reward.

 Legal Frameworks for Wellness Programs